 Long-term incentives (LTI) can be applied to certain employees.
 The LTI may be subject to other/additional criteria, such as creation of shareholder value, that is the remuneration is based on rolling three-year performance of total shareholder return against peers.

 Exceptional remuneration components

-Exceptional remuneration components, such as buyout, sign-on fees as well as retention awards and guaranteed bonus, are granted only in exceptional cases.
+Exceptional remuneration components, such as buyout, sign-on fees, guaranteed bonuses as well as retention bonuses, are granted only in certain cases where a clear business need exists.